Why we need to practice self-care as Parents

 Embracing a New Stance

 These health issues force me to embrace rest.
 They force me to take care of myself and put myself as a priority.
 If I can’t take care of me, I can’t take care of my family.
 It is a totally new way of thinking.
-However, I am happier practicing self care as a parent and staying within my limits.
-I find that I enjoy my role as a mother more too when I take care of myself.
+However, when I prioritize my health and well-being, I am a happier person and a better mother for it.

 How about you?
 Do you take care of yourself?
 How do you make yourself rest?
 Is there time for you in your life?
 If not, it is time to sit down and find out why.
 You can’t run on an empty battery.
 Not only that, stress and self-neglect have health consequences as well.

-I don’t want anyone to go through what I have been through the past four years.
-Honestly, my problems started I think because I didn’t stop to take care of them when they began.
+I don’t want anyone to go through what I have been through the past several years.
+Honestly, I believe my problems started because I didn’t stop to take care of them when they began again.
 I may not be able to do all I used to do.
 Maybe I never should have been doing all of that in the first place.

 You owe it to yourself and your family to make yourself a priority.
 If you are overloaded, take a moment and see what stressors you can remove.
 What can you drop?
-How can you make time for you or practice self-care as a parent.
+How can you make time for you?

 Leave a Reply